Filter by Category:

 This site is a digital version of the word game Boggle.
 Incorporating an interactive whiteboard, students can draw circles around the words created given a time allotment.

 This site provides an entertaining and educational tool that helps students create eye-catching visuals based on text they input.
-After making a Wordle creation describing a vocabulary word or concept, they then transform it into the game “What the Wordle?”
-Peers have to guess the term or concept being described and a second slide follows revealing the answer.
+After making a Word Cloud creation describing a vocabulary word or concept, then transform it into the game “What’s the Word?” by creating two PPT slides.
+Peers have to guess the term or concept being described in the Word Cloud shown on the first slide, and a second slide follows revealing the answer.

 Triptico desktop app is one of the best free Web 2.0 tools out there.
 There is such a range of ways the tools on this app can be used in the classroom.
 Create interactive word magnets, personalized spinners, or flip timers–just to name a few.
 A “must” for teachers with interactive whiteboard technology.
 Triptico provides tools teachers and students will love to utilize.